-Over the past years, the NySMAC has worked actively to improve access to information about the data collected in Ny-Ålesund.
-While several dedicated data centers host parts of these research datasets, NySMAC has placed particular emphasis on making metadata easily accessible and searchable.
-A central part of this effort is the focus on Observed Variables, making it easier for users to navigate and identify relevant information.
+Over the past years, NySMAC has worked actively to improve access to information about the data collected in Ny-Ålesund.
+While several dedicated data centres host parts of these research and monitoring datasets, NySMAC has placed particular emphasis on making metadata for all long time series from Ny-Ålesund Research Station easily accessible and searchable, and with a particular focus on the observed variables.

 Observed Variable Specifies which data are collected, using the NASA GCMD (Global Change Master Directory) keywords: Topic>Term>Observed Variable (under EARTH SCIENCE).

-Owner Institution responsible for the object and the data collection.
+Owner Institution responsible for the measurement point.

 Start Year Year when data collection began.